Alistair-Turcan/TusoAI/README.md

 ![TusoAI overview](method_overview.png)

+### Capabilities of TusoAI

 ### Who should use TusoAI?

-TusoAI is intended for scientists in the process of building their method to perform well on some benchmark, e.g., simulations, train/test splits, real data benchmarks, etc. It can also be applied to general ML tasks.
+- Scientists in the process of building their method to perform well on some benchmark, such as:
+  - simulations
+  - train/test splits
+  - real data benchmarks
+- ML practicioners optimizing their model performance

 ---